DaikiTsuzuki/BioSensing_AI/README.md

-git add .   # stage the changes git status  # check the staged changes git commit -m "what you did"   # the comment can be anything git push --set-upstream origin develop  # up date the task0 branch of the remote repository
+git add .   # stage the changes git status  # check the staged changes git commit -m "what you did"   # the comment can be anything git push --set-upstream origin develop  # up date the develop branch of the remote repository
 ```

 go to the GitHub webpage `https://github.com/DaikiTsuzuki/BioSensing_AI` and make a pull request.